A Simple Guide to Solar Leases: How They Work and Why They’re Growing

 This streamlined process ensures that a solar lease doesn’t hinder the home sale.

 The success of solar leasing is already evident in the U.S., Australia and parts of Europe.
-Companies like Sunrun in the U.S. have surpassed 900,000 residential solar customers, with a 98% lease transfer success rate during home sales.
+Companies like Sunrun in the U.S. has surpassed 900,000 residential customers, with a 98% solar lease transfer success rate during home sales.

-Solar leases like Gryd’s offer a practical solution for homeowners and housebuilders aiming to embrace renewable energy without significant upfront costs.
+Solutions like Gryd’s solar lease model offer a practical solution for homeowners and housebuilders wanting to benefit from renewable energy without significant upfront costs.
 With streamlined transfer processes, regulatory compliance, and support from financial institutions, solar leasing makes the benefits of solar accessible to millions more homeowners.

-If you’re a housebuilder looking to future-proof your developments, get in touch with our team to learn how solar leasing can work for you.
+If you’re a housebuilder looking to future-proof your developments, get in touch with our team to learn how solar leasing can power your next project.